Many people think it’s what is being taught, or not taught in veterinary schools. Whatever the problem; there is definitely a problem!

 Our best option is to support Dr. Robb at ProtectthePets.com and help him and the other ethical veterinarians who are fighting for change.
 Also, opt for a titer test through Dr. Robb FIRST, before agreeing to vaccinate your dog and learn just how much of the vaccine is truly left in your dog’s body and if it’s really needed.
 Titer tests can be ordered here: Order a Titer Test.

-If your dog or cat has experienced a problem that you believe is associated with the vaccine — LEAVE AN HONEST REVIEW ON YELP OR DO A GOOGLE REVIEW ABOUT THE VET WHO GAVE THE VACCINE!
+If your dog or cat has experienced a problem that you believe is associated with the vaccine — LEAVE AN HONEST REVIEW ON YELP OR DO A GOOGLE REVIEW ABOUT THE VETERINARIAN’S OFFICE THAT GAVE THE VACCINE!
 One way we can make a difference is by sharing reviews since most people today are looking at testimonials.
 This is the only way that other pet owners will know.

 The Correlation Between the Rabies Vaccine and Rear End Paralysis